-The FR/watershed feature allows users to simulate routing between fields.
-Alternately, users can use the FR function to simulate a watershed where, instead of fields, the AOIs represent subbasins.
+The field routing/watershed feature allows users to simulate routing between fields.
+Alternately, users can use the field routing function to simulate a watershed where, instead of fields, the areas of interest (AOIs) represent sub-basins.
 The user needs to select the field and scenario for routing.
 NTT program will automatically use the slope of selected field to route runoff, sediment, and nutrients from one field to the next (or from one sub-basin to the next if used to simulate a watershed) in the specified order.
 When viewing results, you may note that the load at the outlet of the watershed is less than the sum of the edge of field loads for each individually simulated field/sub-basin.
 This is because NTT simulates attenuation effects of water and nutrients as they flow over the landscape.

-a) Create/Name Your Watershed
+Create/Name Your Watershed

-To begin creating a FR scenario, click Add New Field Routing (Watershed) to bring up a text box in which you type in the name of the scenario (Figure 26): After entering the name, click Save.
+To begin creating a field routing scenario, click Add New Field Routing (Watershed) to bring up a text box in which you type in the name of the scenario (Figure 16 a): After entering the name, click Save.